nosir/cleave.js/doc/reactjs-component-usage.md

 Also please be aware cleave.js doesn't support [The ref String Attribute](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-string-attribute), which is claimed as legacy by ReactJS (very likely to be deprecated in the future)

-Please avoid using this ref to get / set any value of the input field, which could cause unexpected problem with the component.
+Please avoid using this ref to get / set any value of the input field, which can lead to unexpected behaviour.

 ## References